This property is owned by a company with an annual revenue of $1,000,000,000.

 Unfortunately the area is currently being developed as a parking lot.

 However there is with what appears to be a six foot border including some trees.
-No specific plans have been made public, however neighborhood officials have reviewed plans with the city.

 A family home owned by Sparrow Hospital: This house on Ferguson on the block east of Sparrow’s campus on Michigan Avenue.